-A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA action plan for Anaphylaxis at First Aid Office/Sickbay, together with the student's auto injector.
-Adrenaline auto injector must be labelled with the student's name.
+A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis at the First Aid Office/Sickbay, together with the student's adrenaline autoinjector.
+Adrenaline autoinjectors must be labelled with the student's name.